vondele/chessgraph/README.md

 ```

 The [svg image](https://github.com/vondele/chessgraph/raw/main/spanish.svg), (this time generated with unicode chess pieces)
-contains links to the online [Chess Cloud Database](https://chessdb.cn/queryc_en/) that can be queried to generate the graph.
+contains tooltips and links to the online [Chess Cloud Database](https://chessdb.cn/queryc_en/)
+that can be queried to generate the graph.

 ## interpretation of the graph